Lost and Found Pets

 Lake County Animal Care and Control

 The pet microchip company Save This Life has suddenly ceased operations, making it difficult for shelters, veterinarians and animal controls/police departments to access pet owner information.
 If your pet has a microchip, now is the time to check your records to ensure their chip is registered with an active company.
-Even if your pet isn't registered with Save This Life, it's a good idea to verify that your information is up-to-date.
+Even if your pet isn't registered with Save This Life, it's a good idea to verify that your information is up to date.

 Steps that a pet owner should take: